Key Senate chairman hopes to soon have first public oversight hearings on war with Iran

 As the war with Iran nears the two-week mark, President Donald Trump has continued to make conflicting comments about when it might end.
 And to date, the GOP-led Congress has not held any open oversight hearings of the conflict, although there have been several classified sessions for members.

+Wicker made his intentions known the same day Senate Majority Leader John Thune downplayed the need for separate public hearings into the war – something at least one member of his conference told CNN she wants.

-Top Hill Democrats have demanded public hearings in recent days – and GOP Sen. Lisa Murkowski of Alaska joined the chorus of calls from across the aisle on Wednesday.
+GOP Sen. Lisa Murkowski of Alaska on Wednesday joined the chorus of calls from top Hill Democrats in demanding public testimony.

 “Absolutely we should have hearings,” said Murkowski, a senior appropriator.
 “I think the public should demand to know what the expectations are in terms of the path forward.”